janmonschke/janmonschke.github.com/content/blog/2023-01-09-23-webmentions-in-gatsby/index.md

       </ul>
     </aside>
   );
-}****
+}
 ```

-This will render a list of all webmentions for the given post on your site.
+This piece of code[^3] will render a list of all webmentions for the given post on your site.
 Each mention will contain the user's name and their message like so:

 *@Jeremy: I found this really cool blog post by Ada adas.site/webmentions-explained*

-The webmention object has a lot more properties that we are not using in this example but you might want to check them out for your use-case (e.g. a link back to the author at `author.url`, the author's profile pic `author.photo or a link back to the original post `mention.url`).
+The webmention object has a lot more properties that we are not using in this example but you might want to check them out for your use-case (e.g. a link back to the author at `author.url`, the author's profile pic `author.photo` or a link back to the original post `mention.url`).

 This component can be placed anywhere on a blog post or any other site.
 Its only parameter is `postUrl` which is the public url of the page you want to fetch webmentions for (e.g. `https://adas.site/webmentions-explained/`).
-This url is the one that you or other users post on social media or their webmention-enabled blog. **Brid.gy** and **webmention.io** will only use that public url to send and store your mentions.
+This url is the one that you or other users post on social media or their webmention-enabled blog. **Brid.gy** and **webmention.io** will use that public url to send and store your mentions.

 If we have another look at where the code iterates over the mentions, you'll find that we are filtering the mentions based on their `wm-property`.